Control, cooperative, community

 design, where future residents are actively involved in the design and delivery

 of a multi-unit building.

 where existing dwellings (or large gardens / farms) are converted to accommodate additional dwellings and shared

-Collaborative housing in Australia has remained a niche market because of lack of awareness, the absence of trusted and familiar tools, concerns about privacy, security, concerns about legal ownership (here transparent models like DAOs and on-chain contracts have potential application).
+Collaborative housing in Australia has remained a niche market because of lack of awareness, the absence of trusted and familiar tools, concerns about privacy, security, concerns about legal ownership.
 Collaborative housing is niche because of dominant assumptions about housing as an individual wealth store, because of a reluctance to commit to communal management responsibilities, misalignment with a DIY dogma, and because the process is long and hard: securing land, obtaining permits, accessing capital for development and attracting enough residents who will stick with the process to the end.